kyma-incubator/compass/components/connector/README.md

 ## Configuration

-Up-to-date list of the configurable parameters of Connector can be found [here](https://github.com/kyma-incubator/compass/blob/main/components/connector/config/config.go)
+To get a list of the configurable parameters of the Connector component, see [config.go](https://github.com/kyma-incubator/compass/blob/main/components/connector/config/config.go).